 Papilledema and intracranial hypertension (ICHT) should be considered as part of ALGS.
 All patients with ALGS should have regular ophthalmic follow-up.
 A complete neurologic exam, MRI, and lumbar ...

 Papilledema is a serious medical condition where the optic nerve at the back of the eye becomes swollen.
 Symptoms can include visual disturbances, headaches, and nausea.
-Papilledema occurs when ...
+Papilledema occurs when there ...

 Some results have been hidden because they may be inaccessible to you